Primary Solutions Consulting

 2. Lower Initial Cost: POU systems are generally less expensive to purchase and install compared to whole house systems.
 These systems are a good choice for people who are cost-conscious.

-3. Easy Installation: Many POU systems can be easily installed without professional help.
-Countertop and faucet-mounted filters, for example, often require minimal setup.
+3. Easy Installation: Many POU systems can be installed without professional help, though water filtration installation services are available for more complex models.

 4. Portability: Some POU systems, such as countertop filters, are portable and can be moved or taken with you if you relocate.